Chicago, IL, Cooking Programs

 Culinary Arts Management Certificate

 The certificate program is a shorter version of the associate's degree program in culinary arts management.
 Students are not required to take general education courses.
 The culinary curriculum for the certificate program is similar to that of the associate's degree program.
-The hospitality portfolio course is required, and the hospitality supervision and internship courses are electives.

 Associate of Applied Science in Culinary Arts Management